ayhandorman/Soldier/Game/README.md

 ## How it works?

-Use W, A, S and D keys to walk around and click anywhere to send the soldier to current mouse position.
+Use W, A, S and D keys to walk around, E key or left click to attack or interact and space bar to jump.